HaikSrd/AI/README.md

 A pre trained model with 3 hidden layers on the mnist dataset is also in the project folder with an accuracy of 99.81%. <br> <br>
 \* Be sure to save the file as an .npz file so you dont lose the model. (notebook is recommended) <br>
 \* To evaluate new images with a trained model you can use the `forward_pass_hidden` function with some minor and simple tweaks

+# Knn (K-Nearest Neighbors)
+The KNN.py file contains a `KNearestNeighbors` class that takes: <br>
+- features
+- labels (values) <br>

+Also to find the best k you can use the `train` function in the class that takes a list of k's as input and finds the optimal k for the dataset. <br>
+The input of the train function should be as such: <br>
+[1,3,5,...]

 # Edge detection
 the edge_detection.py file conatains some function that do the task of edge detection.